No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

 \subsection{Correlation scenarios}

+Correlation scenarios are usually formulated in a device-independent framework.
+Think of one as a collection of $N$ boxes.
+Each box comes with $m$ number of inputs and $o$ number of outputs.
+Inputs are usually thought of as buttons that one can interact with.
+Pressing buttons generates an answer, which is the output for that given input on a particular box.
+In the device-independent framework, it is customary to imagine that each of these boxes belongs to an agent, that they are causally separated, and that agents will synchronise their actions, which means that they will push just one button per round, and a new round only starts after all agents have interacted with their boxes and written down the outcome of this interaction.
+Figure~\ref{Fig.DeviceIndApproach} depicts a paradigmatic scenario in which a round has taken place and every agent has pushed a button on their box obtaining an output.

+Note that in the most general scenario each box could have some arbitrary number of inputs and each of these inputs could have some arbitrary number of outputs.
+While these general scenarios are very much tractable, in practice one usually only deals with behaviours with a uniform number of inputs ($m$) and outputs ($o$) on each box, as it leads to less clutter in mathematical notation.
+Furthermore, for a behaviour's any given box, the inputs (outputs) are thought of as numbers from the set of positive integers $[m]\coloneqq \{1,2,\ldots, m\}$ ($[o]\coloneqq \{1,2,\ldots, o\}$).
+This ensures that every behaviour with the same number of parties, inputs, and outputs is comparable, and different input/output `alphabets' (labels) do not matter.
+Thus, from now on, we shall focus on $(N,m,o)-$correlation scenarios.

-Correlation scenarios are usually formulated in a device-independent language.
-Think of it as a collection of $N$ boxes.
-Each box has $m$ inputs, and for each input, there are $o$ possible associated outputs (see Fig.~\ref{Fig.DeviceIndApproach}).
-The framework is formulated to hide the inner physical mechanism of each box.
-As we do not have access to the physical details producing an outcome given that a certain button was pressed, the only description for this $(N,m,o)$-scenario is via the aggregated joint statistics called the behavior:
+The framework is formulated in a manner that the inner physical mechanisms of each box are hidden away from their agents.
+Consequently, as they do not have access to the physical details producing a particular outcome, given the pushing of a certain button, the only reasonable description for this $(N,m,o)-$correlation scenario is via the aggregated joint statistics called the behaviour:

-Each $P(ab...c | xy...z)$ means the joint probability of obtaining the outcome $a$ out of the first box when the $x$ button is pressed, and outcome $b$ out of the second box when the $y$ button is pressed, ..., and outcome $c$ out of the $N$th-box when button $z$ is pressed.
-Fig.\ \ref{Fig.DeviceIndApproach} shows a pictorial representation of this situation.
+Each element $P(a,b,...,c | x,y,...,z)\in[0,1]$ means the joint probability of obtaining the outcome $a$ out of the first box, outcome $b$ out of the second box, ..., and outcome $c$ out of the $N$-th box, when the buttons $x,y,\ldots,z$ have been pressed on the respective boxes.

+Note also that often the words `behaviour', `box', and `boxes' are used interchangeably in the literature.
+In our illustrative introduction, a behaviour is the same as the aggregated joint statistics that one can draw from boxes (plural).
+However, sometimes one imagines a single black box (cf.~PR-box \cite{BrunnerEtAl14}) with inputs from $N$ parties and outputs for $N$ parties.
+Thus, sometimes a behaviour is synonymous with a (singular) box.
+In this paper, we will use the term 'behaviour' to describe the joint correlation statistics of the individual boxes of the different parties.

+A further simplification is to only consider bipartite scenarios, that is, when $N=2$.
+In this case, we refer to the first box as belonging to Alice and the second as belonging to Bob, or $A$ and $B$ for short.